 Scene 4 – Nikki

-“Primož, dude, what’s up?” calmly calls Nikki as she approaches him, as if the policemen had never been there.
-“I saved you a plate, but I ate half the brownie on the way…” She adds with no hint of regret.
+“Primož, dude, what’s up?” calmly calls Nikki as she approaches him, when Primož is finally alone again.
+As if the police officers had never been there, she adds “I saved you a plate, but I ate half the brownie on the way… The Sunday breakfast here is INSANE”.
+She adds, with no hint of regret for the missing brownie.
 Mitsos follows just behind, slowly.

 “What the fuck.
 Don’t know.
 They just.
 What the fuck.”
 Primož is still confused about everything.

 “What?” asks Mitsos when they arrive.
 “Did they find our weed?
-Like, I mean you know, did we finish it last night or what?
+Like, I mean you know, I cannot find it anywhere.
+Did we finish it last night or what?
 What happened?”

 “Dude I don’t know, apparently Stühl is dead.
 Like it happened last night.
+Some crocodile ate him or something.
 Don’t know dude” finishes Primož clumsily.

 “WHAT?”
 Nikki and Mitsos exclaim at the same time.
 “How?”